On-call Emergency Team for the Treatment of Heart Attacks

-Loyola is the first hospital in Illinois, and one of few hospitals in the nation, to staff a Heart Attack Rapid Response Team (HARRT) — a team of board-certified, highly experienced interventional cardiologists, nurses and technicians, who are on staff 24-hours a day, seven days a week.
-This team allows Loyola to provide life-saving emergency treatment to heart attack patients immediately upon arrival at the hospital.
+Loyola is the first hospital in Illinois, and one of few hospitals in the nation, to staff a Heart Attack Rapid Response Team (HARRT)—a team of board-certified, highly experienced interventional cardiologists, nurses and technicians, who are on staff 24 hours a day, seven days a week.
+This team allows Loyola to provide life-saving emergency care to heart attack patients immediately upon arrival at the hospital.

-A growing number of ambulances are well-equipped, so paramedics can perform 12-lead electrocardiogram, which allows them to confirm a heart attack while en route to the hospital.
-If a heart attack is confirmed, the patient is taken immediately to the cardiac catheterization laboratory for treatment.
-From the time the patient arrives to the hospital to the time of the balloon angioplasty is called the "door-to-balloon" time.
+A growing number of ambulances are equipped with a 12-lead electrocardiogram, which allows paramedics to confirm a heart attack while en route to the hospital.
+If a heart attack is confirmed, you are taken immediately to Loyola’s cardiac catheterization laboratory for treatment.

 The amount of time from your arrival at the hospital to the time of the balloon angioplasty is called the "door-to-balloon" (D2B) time.
 This process is most successful if completed within 90 minutes of your arrival to the hospital.